DevPoint/contao-googlemaps_dirs/README.md

 contao-googlemaps_dirs
 ======================

-Contao extension which adds on website navigation feature to the <dlh_googlemaps> extension.
+Contao extension which adds an on-website-navigation feature to the <dlh_googlemaps> extension.